hupe13/extensions-leaflet-map-github/readme.md

 * leaflet-gestures-1.4.3: Please check your Leaflet Map settings for scrollwheel.
 See the help for Gesture Handling!
 * Leaflet.Control.FullScreen 2.4.0
+* non-admin interface
+* File Manager
+* leaflet-dir: Tracks from all files in a directory

 ## Upgrade Notice